 Coverage for prescription smoking cessation products (including Chantix, Bupropion, Nicotrol, and Zyban) are covered at 100% by the Plan for up to 90 days per calendar year.
-You must be enrolled in the Quit for Life® program to be eligible for these products as a covered Benefit.
 See WELL CONNECTED RESOURCES TO HELP YOU STAY HEALTHY for more information.

 Prescription Drug Products Prescribed by a Specialist Physician